-Precautionary treatment using potassium acetate will be spread at a rate of 0.01 litres/m2.
+Precautionary treatment using potassium acetate will be spread at a rate as determined in Table 7.2/K/2 - Spreading Rates for Precautionary Treatments in Appendix WSP 5.

 Salt for de-icing, including brining salt for use in pre-wetting, will be 6.3mm grading particle size complying with BS 3247 and treated with an anti-caking agent.